IBM/trusted-service-identity/docs/spire-helm.md

 ```

 ### Separate or Multi Cluster
-If the SPIRE server and the SPIRE agents are deployed in separate,
+If the SPIRE server and agents are deployed in separate
-or remote clusters, follow the steps here.
+(or remote) clusters, follow the steps here.

 Capture the current `spire-bundle` ConfigMap
 in cluster where Tornjak and SPIRE Server are deployed.